NnamdiAnyaele/alx-zero_day/0x03-git/README.md

-created a new repo to pass the checker test
+created a new repo to pass the checker test and updated README